monisallam/my-openai_app/README.md

-# OpenAI API Quickstart - Python example app
+# Codex AI example application

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
-Check out the tutorial or follow the instructions below to get set up.
+This is an example that utilizes a lot of the same code from the name generator app.
+It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework, which runs in a container, as well as a jupyter notebook, which also runs in a container.

+The application itself is very simple.
+It takes a link to a csv (I have found that this works best

 ## Setup